christiangenco/christiangenco.github.io/now.md

 I'm experimenting with doing consulting work again.
 It's a nice break from working on my own projects (though they still make most of the money).
 If you have an interesting project you'd like to work on together, [let me know!](/contact)

+To scratch my performing itch, I've been doing improv comedy at the [Dallas Comedy House](http://dallascomedyhouse.com/) - it's my favorite part of stage acting condensed and done over and over.
+I love it.

 ---

 <h2>What is this?</h2>